 Simply put, a trust can be absolute or flexible.
-Their names sum them up pretty well.
-In the case of an absolute, (or bare), trust, once it is in place it cannot be changed.
+In the case of an absolute, (or bare), trust, you cannot make changes once it is in place.
 It is an absolute agreement which is set in stone.
 On the other hand, a flexible, (or discretionary), trust is just that, flexible.
 The details can be changed at any time, as long as there is an agreement between the settlor and all trustees listed in the trust.

 Gift or Split Trusts

 The purpose of any life insurance policy is often to provide a ‘gift’ from you to your family after you have died.
-You may also have critical illness cover with some policies.
+With some policies, you may also have critical illness cover.
 In the event of you suffering a critical illness, you may need the money rather than gifting it into trust.
 In this case, you would split the trust to retain any proceeds from a critical illness claim.
 At the same time, you would gift any life pay-out.
 Some policies will also pay out in the event of a terminal illness.
 Some clients prefer this is gifted to the trust while some prefer to retain the monies.
-This will allow for distribution of monies prior to death, (but there can be tax consequences).
+This will allow funds to be distributed prior to death (but there can be tax consequences).

 There are many types of business trust, from shareholder and partnership protection to key person to relevant life.

-Shareholder protection will usually pay-out the sum assured to the surviving shareholders.
+Shareholder protection is usually designed to pay-out the sum assured to the surviving shareholders.
 This will allow them to buy out the deceased shareholding from the family.
 This can provide continuity of the company.
 This will also ensure that the family of the deceased shareholder receives a pre-agreed amount for their shares.

-Partnership protection will usually pay-out the sum assured to the surviving partner(s).
+Partnership protection is usually designed to pay-out the sum assured to the surviving partner(s).
 This will allow them to buy out the deceased partner’s interest in the business from their family.
-Again, this can provide continuity of the business.
-It will also ensure the family of the deceased partner receives a pre-agreed amount for their share of the business.
+Again, this can provide continuity of the business and ensure the family of the deceased partner receives a pre-agreed amount for their share of the business.